-I think a bit of perspective might be in order, you see, I grew up in Nebraska.
-As much as it pains me to admit it, I voted for fucking Ronald Reagan and the first Shrub before coming to my senses – although truth be told in comparison to the current state of the GOP those idiotic votes against-the-self strike me as mere misdemeanors in retrospect.
-Anyway, what I’m getting at is I was a conservative little shit from Omaha, somehow bamboozled by fake patriotism, moralizing hypocrisy and god knows what, probably my Belfast-born old man’s penchant for the American marching band.
+I think a bit of perspective might be in order, you see.
+I grew up in Nebraska.
+As much as it pains me to admit it, I voted for fucking Ronald Reagan and the first Shrub before coming to my senses – although truth be told, in comparison to the current state of the GOP, those idiotic votes against-the-self strike me as mere misdemeanors in retrospect.
+Anyway, what I’m getting at is I was a conservative little shit from Omaha, somehow bamboozled by fake patriotism, moralizing hypocrisy, and god knows what… probably my Belfast-born old man’s penchant for the American marching band.

-Flag burning was the big fake patriotism issue of the day, the kneeling black athlete of its time, and Bill quietly said to me, “Frank, do you want to live in a country where burning the flag is a crime.”
+Flag burning was the big fake patriotism issue of the day, the kneeling black athlete of its time.
+Bill quietly said to me, “Frank, do you want to live in a country where burning the flag is a crime?”
 I must admit I was immediately taken aback and had no answer ready, how unlike me really.
 In the pregnant silence, he continued, “I’ve been to those countries, several of them, and don’t get me wrong, the people are lovely, but you wouldn’t want to live there.”

 It would take me decades before I really traveled, but only a couple of years to start reading alternate points of view and begin realizing that my common decency, my inability to give a fuck who you slept with or what color your skin happened to be, or how you defined or expressed your gender made me a Democrat, not a Republican.
-When I transferred out of the AIDS division into foster care, believing somehow that ripping children away from parents would be less depressing than people dying (it wasn’t) I saw how little conservatism cared for real children, poor black and brown and white ones living on the brink, compared to their supposed support for the unborn.
+When I transferred out of the AIDS division into foster care, believing somehow that ripping children away from parents would be less depressing than people dying (it wasn’t) I saw how little conservatism cared for real children, especially poor black and brown and white ones living on the brink, as opposed to their supposed support for the unborn.